Churchill Challenge Rules 2020

 In the event a person is within the top five high scores in more than one category, they must decide which category they wish to shoot in for finals day.
 Once their decision has been made the place will be offered to the next highest scoring entrant from that category.

-In the event of a tie, handicap stands will be used to determine who qualifies for the
+In the event of a tie, count back will be used to determine who qualifies for the finals day.

-If a competitor wishes to appeal against the decision of a referee, they may do so to the shoot jury: Mr Rob Fenwick, Mr Julian Copeman and Mr Adam Davies.
-There is a £20 charge for each appeal which will be refunded should the referee’s decision be overturned.
+If a competitor wishes to appeal against the decision of a referee, they may do so to the shoot jury: Mr Rob Fenwick, Mr Julian Copeman, Mr Adam Davies and Mr Sean Bramley.
+There is a £50 charge for each appeal which will be refunded should the referee’s decision be overturned.

 Results will be published at least once a week during the competition.